Missouri governor in sex scandal resigns

 Earlier this year, it emerged that Mr Greitens had had an extramarital affair with his hairdresser.

-The father-of-two presented himself as a family man during his 2016 campaign.

-But a man secretly recorded his wife admitting to the affair with Mr Greitens in March 2015.
+A man secretly recorded his wife admitting in March 2015 to the liaisons with Mr Greitens.

-The hair stylist alleged that Mr Greitens had taken a photo of her when she was partially nude without her permission and threatened to release the images if she ever told anyone about the affair.
+The hair stylist alleged that Mr Greitens had taken a photo of her when she was partially nude without her permission and threatened to release the image if she ever told anyone about the affair.

-Mr Greitens admitted an extramarital affair with the woman but denied blackmailing her.
+Mr Greitens said he had worked through the adultery with his wife, but denied blackmailing the other woman.

-He was indicted in February with invasion of privacy, but the charged was dropped this month.
+The governor was indicted in February with invasion of privacy, but the charge was dropped this month.